captbullett65/MSCFT/README.md

 ---

-🔍 Real-World Validation: ChatGPT Agent Mode Mirrors MSCFT Architecture
+🧪 Real-World Validation Examples

 In July 2025, following the submission and developer flagging of Real-World Example #3 (“Dolphin Communication Decoded with AILLM”), OpenAI introduced a new Agent Mode in GPT-4 Omni.
 This feature enables GPT to autonomously perform decomposed task sequences — such as research, spreadsheet manipulation, and report generation — mirroring the multi-node swarm structure pioneered in MSCFT Template Version 4.1B.

-This real-time architectural alignment validates MSCFT’s foundational design: breaking down complex reasoning into specialized nodes (A–E) for:
+This real-time architectural alignment validates MSCFT’s foundational design: breaking down complex reasoning into specialized nodes (A–F) for:

    Transparency